East Harptree: Coley

 Coley is a hamlet in East Harptree parish just off the B3114.
 It is near the Litton Reservoirs which is popular with dog walkers.
 The hamlet has roughly 100 people living there and has no amenities.
 Coley is quite often (and wrongly) mistaken to be in the Litton parish.
+A water mill at Coley is mentioned in a document of 1675, but it remains to be proven whether this lay on the same site as the mill(s) recorded in Domesday Book at East Harptree.
+Coley Mill is shown on OS maps well into the 20th century, but it no longer exists - is not clear exactly when it was removed.
 Coley has a little bridge going through the centre which has the River Chew running under the bridge.

 Demographics

 According to the 2001 census the Mendip ward (which includes West Harptree and Hinton Blewett), had 1,465 residents, living in 548 households, with an average age of 39.0 years.
 Of these, 79% of residents described their health as 'good', 22% of 16- to 74-year-olds had no qualifications, and the area had an unemployment rate of 1.5% of all economically active people aged 16–74.
 In the Index of Multiple Deprivation 2004, it was ranked at 25,387 out of 32,482 wards in England, where 1 was the most deprived LSOA and 32,482 the least deprived.